MicrosoftEdge/Demos-old/README.md

 ## Contributing

+### Timelines

+If your PR contains a new demo, it must be submitted **at least one week** in advance of the intended publication.

 ### Git workflow

 1. Fork this project and [set up a remote](https://help.github.com/articles/configuring-a-remote-for-a-fork/) to file pull requests against later.
 2. Create a feature branch for your new demo off of the master branch.
 3. Before starting any work, and preferrably before designing the experience of your demo, review the [accessibility requirements](.github/ACCESSIBILITY_REQS.md) that your demo must meet.
+If you'd like help with design work, please chat with @melanierichards.
 4. Before creating a pull request, make sure your feature branch is up to date with the latest changes to MicrosoftEdge/Demos/master (the remote you set up).
 5. Create a pull request against MicrosoftEdge/Demos/master with the changes from your branch.
 Title with the name of your demo or fixes.
 Request a review from @molant and @melanierichards.
-If your PR contains a new demo, it must be submitted at least one week in advance of the intended publication.
 6. Push any changes based on feedback to your feature branch.
 This will update the PR with the most recent changes.

 ### What code should I use?